 I have been using this website as my primary blogging platform for the past 5 years, and have enjoyed it immensely and have learned a whole set of new skills and even enhanced many existing skills.
 It all started as a fun little side project, which I just started as a mechanism to explore a few things partially related to my day to day work, but not something I necessarily do – I wrote more about it around the time.

-I never really had that much of plan, other than really find out what the unknown unknowns for starting and running a website or blog.
-Along side trying to promote my services as a freelance software developer at the time.
+I never really had that much of plan, other than really to discover what are the unknown unknowns for starting and running a website or blog.
+Along side trying to promote my services as a contract/freelance software developer.

 At the time of registering the domains, I was torn between two names, that I wanted to call the website, so I went ahead and registered both.
 Needless to say, I went ahead with just using garywoodfine.com and parking the other domain for a few years.